 - Tigers are considered endangered.
 Globally, there are about 4000 tigers left in the wild, and a greater number in zoos.

-- In China, the Amur tiger, also called a Siberian tiger, lives in a few spots in the northeast.
+- In China, the Amur tiger, also called the Siberian tiger, lives in a few spots in the northeast.

 - The South China tiger is now extinct in the wild.